Dark Matter annihilation energy output and its effects on the high-z IGM: Global IGM heating, ionization and 21 cm signal due to DM

-It can be seen, from {Figure 11}, that the most important factor that determines the $\Delta \delta T_{b}$ signal is the WIMP mass.
+It can be seen from Figure 11, { that in the case of a $1TeV$ WIMP, all the curves corresponding to the different clustering scenarios coincide, and therefore, that} the most important factor in determining the $\Delta \delta T_{b}$ signal is the WIMP mass.
 For a $10GeV$ WIMP, the signal is around $\sim 40 mK$ at redshift 100, very much above the $\sim 1 mK$ sensitivity of current and future instruments quoted by \cite{VFMR07}.
-However, the authors also mention that current and future radio frequency arrays will probe up to a minimum frequency of $30MHz$, thus corresponding to a 21cm emission at $z \sim 46$.
-Therefore, the sensitivity window should be considered as $\Delta \delta T_{b} > 1 mK$, and also $\sim 20<z<\sim 46$.
-The $10GeV$ case is { barely within this window, in the range of $z$ between $\sim 37$ and $46$ (with an amplitude of $\Delta \delta T_{b}$ that varies from $1mK$ to $10mK$) and for $z \sim 20$ (with an amplitude of $\sim 3mK$).
-For the cases with a WIMP mass of $1TeV$, the corresponding curves coincide in the plot, and thus, for the $\Delta \delta T_{b}$ signal, only the mass of the WIMP is relevant.
-Also, in all the $1TeV$ cases, the signal is within the detectability window only for $z>40$, and only at the $\sim 4mK$ level, and therefore, it is unlikely to be distinguishable from the backgrounds.}
+However, { in \cite{VFMR07}, it is also mentioned} that current and future radio frequency arrays will probably probe up to a minimum frequency of $30MHz$, thus corresponding to a 21cm emission at $z \sim 46$.
+Therefore, being optimistic, we consider the sensitivity window to be given by $\Delta \delta T_{b} > 1 mK$, and also $\sim 11<z<\sim 46$.
+Note, however, that in reality the minimum frequency, and therefore the maximum measurable redshift, would depend on the experiment (e.g., in \cite{Carilli}, the minimum frequency for SKA is given as $100MHz$, corresponding to a maximum measurable redshift of $z=13.2$, and that of 21CMA is given as $70MHz$, corresponding to $z=19.3$). { In the $1TeV$ WIMP case, the signal is within the considered sensitivity window at the $1-3mK$ level for $40 < z < 46$, corresponding to a possible detectability range of $30MHz < \nu < 35MHz$ in signal frequency.
+For a $10GeV$ WIMP, the signal may be detectable at the $1-3mK$ level for $11 < z < 25$, corresponding to $55MHz < \nu < 119MHz$, and at the $1-10mK$ level for $35 < z < 46$, corresponding to $30MHz < \nu < 40MHz$.
+However, it may be difficult to discern this signal from the backgrounds.}

-It can be seen in {Figure 12}, that even in the no-clumpiness case, a WIMP with mass of $10GeV$ would still be inside the sensitivity window mentioned before, due to the broad peak in the signal around $z\sim 100$ and the secondary peak around $z\sim 25$.
-Also, for the cases with $1TeV$ WIMP but non-maximal $f_{abs}$ or no clumpiness, the signal would be { very similar to the $f_{abs}=1$ case, but with a slightly reduced amplitude,} and would just barely fall in the sensitivity window (at $40 < z < 46$).
+It can be seen in Figure 12, that even in the no-clumpiness case, a WIMP with mass of $10GeV$ would still be inside the sensitivity window mentioned before, due to the broad peak in the signal around $z\sim 100$ and the secondary peak around $z\sim 25$.
+Also, for the cases with $1TeV$ WIMP but non-maximal $f_{abs}$ or no clumpiness, the signal would be very similar to the $f_{abs}=1$ case, but with a slightly reduced amplitude, and would just barely fall in the sensitivity window (at $40 < z < 46$).

 It is important to keep in mind that, as was mentioned above, the sensitivity window here considered is only nominal, because the foreground extraction and the de-contamination of the signal may be difficult.